communiteq/wp-discourse-shortcodes/README.md

 #### Discourse Topics
 #### Available Attributes

 - `source` - 'latest' or 'top'.
-Defaults to 'top'.
+Defaults to 'latest'.
 - `period` - if 'top' is the source, gives the period for which you would like the top topics.
 The options are 'all', 'yearly', 'quarterly', 'monthly', 'weekly', 'daily'.
 Defaults to 'all'.
 - `max_topics` - the maximun number of topics to display.
 Defaults to 6.